 How to extend the law of mass action so it conserves current?
-An obvious way to extend the law of mass action is to include activities and electrical potential in the rate constant to 'right the rates' by making them (typically exponential) functions of potential [3, 6, 78, 79, 122].
-This in fact has been done for a very long time in the study of reactions at the electrodes of electrochemical cells and recently in other ways in the treatment of the formation of concrete [98, 112, 146].
-The Butler-Volmer and Tafel equations [6] include electrical potential in rate constants in an empirical way with limited [78, 79] success.
+An obvious way to extend the law of mass action is to include activities and electrical potential in the rate constant to 'right the rates' by making them (typically exponential) functions of potential [3, 6, 77, 78, 121].
+This in fact has been done for a very long time in the study of reactions at the electrodes of electrochemical cells and recently in other ways in the treatment of the formation of concrete [97, 111, 145].
+The Butler-Volmer and Tafel equations [6] include electrical potential in rate constants in an empirical way with limited [77, 78] but real success.

 Success is limited I suspect because difficulties of embedding an electrical potential in rate constants are formidable if current flows.
 We must 'fix the fields' so they are global and depend on current flow everywhere.
 Otherwise, they cannot conserve charge flow and support continuity of current as required by Maxwell's equations.
 The way to 'right the rates' is to fix the fields, everywhere.
-Local treatments in the literature [3, 6, 78, 79, 122] are not enough.
-They obviously cannot deal with remote properties, with boundary conditions, or flow in the far field.